datasciencecampus/synthgauge/README.md

 ## Further Help
 The API is desribed in detail in the reference documentation available [here](https://datasciencecampus.github.io/synthgauge/).
-Please direct any questions to datascampus@ons.govuk.
+Please direct any questions to datascampus@ons.gov.uk.

 ## Contributing
 If you encounter any bugs as part of your usage of `synthgauge` please file an issue detailing as much information as possible and include a minimal reproducible example.
 If you wish to contribute code to the project please refer to [CONTRIBUTING](CONTRIBUTING.md).